mackelab/ddm_stride/README.md

 The **Diagnose** stage verifies if the MNLE has been trained successfully, i.e. if it has learned the synthetic likelihood and can be leveraged by the posterior method in order to infer the posterior.
 Various diagnostics are computed and visualized.
 If the results of the **Diagnose** stage are unsatisfactory, stages 1-3 can be adapted to improve the posterior.
 See [tutorial 5](https://github.com/mackelab/ddm_stride/blob/main/tutorials/tutorial_5_diagnose.ipynb) for a detailed explanation of how to run and interpret the diagnostics.

 The **Evaluate** stage finally infers the posterior of parameters $\theta$ on an experimental dataset.
 Posterior metrics like the median, maximum a posteriori estimate or variance are provided.
-Additionally, various plots are created allowing the user to investigate the behaviour of the posterior.
+Additionally, various plots are created allowing the user to investigate if the selected DDM is able to explain the experimental data.
 See [tutorial 6](https://github.com/mackelab/ddm_stride/blob/main/tutorials/tutorial_6_evaluate.ipynb) for inferring the posterior distribution on an experimental dataset.